ermiasmulu19/UniProject_ASE2425/README.md

 8. **Access the application:**
 Open your web browser and navigate to http://127.0.0.1:8000/.

+9.**Docker Container Access**
+   if teh conter image is not built then,

+    docker build -t gacha .

+After building the Docker image, ensure that the container is run on port 8000 using this command:

+    docker run -p 8000:8000 gacha

 ## Usage

 1. Register a new user: Navigate to the /register/ page to create a new account.